wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 1. Cuckoo hashing is optimized for read (always 2 accesses) and has pathological cases for writes (large number of relocations).
 This is a perfect fit for file mapping, since most read/write operations do not update the mapping.

+2. Using a global array to function as both a linear probing hash table and as a block allocator.
+This is a simple and elegant design that works very well for NVM (but not for block devices, as the access locality is bad).

 This paper presents two low-cost file mapping designs optimized for NVM.
 The paper observes that, despite the fact that file mapping accesses may constitute up to 70% of total I/Os in file accessing, little attention has been